iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The method `getFloatingWidgetContainerIds()` has been added to FrontstageDef to retrieve the Ids for all floating widget containers for the active frontstage as specified by the `frontstageDef`.
 These ids can be used to query the size of the floating container via `frontstageDef.getFloatingWidgetContainerBounds`.
 The method `frontstageDef.setFloatingWidgetContainerBounds` can then be used to set the size and position of a floating widget container.

-### New Way To Close UI Elements
+### Removed user change monitoring from @itwin/appui-react

-Previously `UiFramework` would monitor the state of an access token and would close all the UI elements if the token was found to be empty.
-This feature has been removed and the ability to close the UI is now public within [ConfigureableUiManager]($appui-react) and should be used by calling `.closeUi()`. `UiFramework` will no longer monitor the access token and this ability should be implemented by the app itself.
+Previously `UiFramework` would monitor the state of an access token and would close all UI popups if the token was found to be empty.
+This feature has been removed.
+It is now the applications responsibility to enable this capability if they want it.
+The method [ConfigurableUiManager.closeUi]($appui-react) is now public and can be called by application to close the popup items.

 ### `ControlledTree` API Changes